-- Males were significantly less likely to be using safety belts compared to females in 2014 and 2015; - Pickup truck drivers and passengers were the least likely occupants to be observed wearing a seat belt in 2013, 2014, and 2015; and - Drivers and passengers traveling on interstates and principle arterials had higher rates of use compared to other types of roadways in 2013, 2014, and 2015.
+- Males were significantly less likely to be using safety belts compared to females; - Both drivers and passengers in pick-up trucks were the least likely occupant to be observed wearing a safety belt compared to occupants in other types of vehicles; and - Drivers on local, rural roads were the least likely group to be wearing a safety belt.

-In West Virginia, over the last five years (2011 to 2015), an average of 310 motor vehicle fatalities has occurred on the State's roadways.
-In 2015, the number of these fatalities ejected from the vehicle was 107, or 40 percent.
+From 2011 to 2015, an average of 310 motor vehicle fatalities has occurred on the State's roadways.
+By 2015, the average number of fatalities ejected from the vehicle was 107, or 34.5 percent.
 Many of these victims would have likely survived had they been belted.
 Males between the ages of 16 and 35 are overrepresented in motor vehicle fatalities and crashes in West Virginia.
-Most of the fatal crashes are single vehicles departing off two-lane rural roadways, with pick-up trucks being overrepresented.
-The majority of these crashes occur on weekend nights.
-While most of these crashes are due to failure to maintain control, speed, impairment, and failure to obey traffic control, the nonuse of seat belts contributes to the fatalities and serious injuries that occur because of these crashes, as evidenced by lower use rates in rural areas by young males mostly in pick-up trucks.
+Most of the fatal crashes are single vehicles departing off two-lane rural roads, with pick-up trucks being overrepresented.
+The majority of crashes in which occupants were unrestrained occur on weekend nights.
+While most of these crashes are due to failure to maintain control, speed, impairment, and failure to obey traffic control, the nonuse of seat belts contributes to the fatalities and serious injuries that occur because of these crashes, as evidenced by lower use rates in rural areas by young males, mostly in pick-up trucks.